 Instead of Kyoto, try Nikko, Japan

 While many dream of visiting Kyoto to see its famous Nishiki Market and Fushimi Inari Taisha shrine, the 50 million people who do make it every year are becoming a nuisance to locals.
-In response, the city has enacted a series of protocols that even prohibits taking photos in many neighborhoods, including Kyoto’s most picturesque district, Gion.
+In response, the city has enacted a series of protocols that even prohibit taking photos in many neighborhoods, including Kyoto’s most picturesque district, Gion.

 Instead of Prague, try Bratislava, Slovakia

 A moderately sized medieval city, Prague simply cannot handle the huge influx of tourists that now visit it every year.
-Once itself a second city, Prague is now littered with tacky souvenir shops and western-style restaurants, and longtime locals are beginning to abandon it completely.
+Once itself a second city, Prague is now littered with tacky souvenir shops and Western-style restaurants, and longtime locals are beginning to abandon it completely.

 Nearby is the equally alluring Bratislava.
 The charms of its cozy old town and gothic palaces will appease those interested in Eastern European culture, while those seeking more contemporary comforts will also be thrilled to find world-class shopping and a vibrant nightlife.